thingsboard/thingsboard.github.io/_includes/docs/user-guide/firmware.md

 As a tenant administrator, you may navigate to the "Firmware" menu item to list and upload firmware updates.
 Each firmware update consist of:

 * Title - the name of your firmware package.
-You may use different names for production and debug firmware.
+You can use different names for production and debug firmware.
 * Version - the version of your firmware package.
 Combination of the title and version must be unique in scope of tenant.
 * Link to Device Profile - Each firmware references a device profile.
 This helps to prevent accidental updates of devices with incompatible firmware.
   Link to a device profile means that this device *may* be updated to the current firmware.